 Relieve stress outside the lab

 Once you’re all done for the day, you’ve successfully processed your samples (hopefully), and you leave the lab, take some time to naturally release your pent-up stress.
 The healthiest way to relieve stress outside the lab is through exercise, though there are many other activities that can also be stress-releasing.
-Take up a hobby (e.g. painting), go for a walk, listen to music or get a massage!
+Take up a hobby (e.g. painting), go for a walk, listen to music, or get a massage!
 So long as you relax and unwind a bit before going back to work.

-Working in a busy lab can place an enormous stress on your mind and body, which is why it’s so important to always be prepared and organized.
+Working in a busy lab can place enormous stress on your mind and body, which is why it’s so important to always be prepared and organized.
 Staying ahead of the curve will allow you to not only work faster, but it’ll reduce the opportunities to make errors while you hammer—or pipette?—away at large volumes of samples.
-Remember that there are usually others willing to help, but always rely on your own judgement and don’t ever let the stress of a busy workday get the better of you.
+Remember that there are usually others willing to help, but always rely on your own judgment and don’t ever let the stress of a busy workday get the better of you.

 LabTAG by GA International is a leading manufacturer of high-performance specialty labels and a supplier of identification solutions used in research and medical labs as well as healthcare institutions.